 Two positions at the top levels allow the machine sewing bed to come up level with the cabinet top, or to be lifted up to the tabletop height to use with add-on attachments such as embroidery heads.
 Over the years and selling 100s of these lifts we encountered two issues where customers who were retrofitting these lifts in old sewing cabinets reported having to use a finger to slightly pull up to assist the machine up to the top position.
 We could only determine that it had something to do with the installation.

-Push down operation releases the lift.
+Two fast taps pushing down just like bouncing a basketball close to the floor releases the lift.
 Adjustable set screws lockdown once the machine settings are determined.
 If you plan on using the lift for an additional machine simply add a block of wood the thickness needed to adjust between machines without having to readjust settings each time.

 Quiet airlift mechanism uses no springs and is rated for machines up to 50 lbs.
 The lift will accommodate sewing machines up to 14 ¾” tall.
 Please note that some of the next generation quilter machines such as the newer Bernina 7 Series will require a longer travel lift with a capacity up to 60 lbs.
 This lift will not work on those machines so please verify your machine weight and height.